xRiddin/Discord-Auto-message/README.md

     python auto.py

- When running the script, you will be prompted to enter the number of seconds to wait between each message.
+ When running the script, you will be prompted to enter the number of seconds to wait between each message, and the sleep after each cycles.

 ## Options